yourshoji/TV-B-Gone.ESP32/README.md

+IMPORTANT: Due to a lack of time for maintenance, this project has been archived.
+Feel free to re-use it, and respect the sources I used.

 # esp8266-tvbgone

 This is a rough and dirty TV-B-Gone port of the original Arduino version, re-written for expressif ESP8266-based boards (wemos D1 mini works great for me.)
 It is meant to be flashed to an ESP8266-based board, using the Arduino Development Platform.
 Instructions how to use it with ESP8266 boards is found elsewhere.
 The IRremoteESP8266 library can also be downloaded using the library manager.